jamiebrynes7/reddit-to-wordcloud/README.md

 You must have Python 3.6 installed on your system.

 1. Clone this repository with `git clone git@github.com:jamiebrynes7/reddit-to-wordcloud.git`
-2. (optional) Create a virtual environment
+2. Create a virtual environment in `./venv/` (you can name this something else but will need to edit the make file if you so wish)
 3. Install the Python requirements with `pip install -r requirements.txt`
+4. (Optional) If you are going to be using AWS Lambda you should run the `setup_dynamo.py` script which will create the tables needed for the operation of the Lambda functions.

 ### Getting a Reddit API Key